kryzlerahne/IT3205_FilipinoDataAlliance/README.md

 <h3> Significance of the Proposed Project </h3>

+The proposed project intends to address this issue, as well as the contry's minimum wage and poverty rate.
 This research is highly significant to the following recipients:

 **To the citizens and the community.** To the citizens and the community.
 This project allows them to have an insight into the trends with regards to the issues.
 They needed to be able to attain knowledge of the key benefits they can attain once the issues are addressed.
 It would allow the citizens and the community to be educated and have their rights to labor more protected.